kristinemlarson/gnssrefl/README.md

 (lowercase only) in your working directory.
 If it doesn't find a file in either of these places, it will try to pick up the RINEX data from various archives (unavco, sopac, sonel, and cddis) and translate it for you into the correct SNR format (note: this feature might make use of the Fortran translators).
-There are stored defaults for analyzing the spectral characteristics of the SNR data.
+**quickLook** has stored defaults for analyzing the spectral characteristics of the SNR data.
+IN GENERAL THESE DEFAULTS ARE MEANT TO FACILITATE USERS WHERE THE ANTENNA IS LESS THAN 4 METERS TALL.
+If your site is taller than that, you will need to override them.
+Similarly, the default elevation angles are 5-25 degrees.
+If that mask includes a reflection region you don't want to use, you need to override them.

 If you want to override those, use *quickLook -h*

-Here are some examples:
+Here are some examples using defaults.
+Both sites are about 2 meters above the reflecting surface:

-*quickLook p041 2020 150*  (uses defaults)
+*quickLook p041 2020 150*

-*quickLook gls1 2011 271*  (uses defaults)
+*quickLook gls1 2011 271*

-The defaults are inappropriate for many sites.
-For example, smm3 is about 15 meters tall.
-If you use the defaults you won't see anything useful.
-Here I am overriding the defaults to require that the analysis code only look at reflector heights between 8 and 20 meters.
-(I am also telling it to use snr format 99).
+*quickLook smm3 2018 271 -h1 8 -h2 20*

-*quickLook smm3 2018 271 -snr 99 -h1 8 -h2 20*
+*quickLook smm3 2018 271 -h1 8 -h2 20*

 # gnssir